 In 2008, the Food Climate Research Network (FCRN) published a report1 which estimated that our consumption of food in the UK, from agriculture through to consumption, accounts for 19% of all the greenhouse gas (GHG) emissions generated through the goods and services we consume.
 It also argued that a reduction of up to 70% should be possible if we deployed a mix of technological improvements and changes in consumption.
-The report recommended that government should commit to reducing emissions by this amount, by 2050, and should set out a road map for how it intends to do so, stating what proportion would be achieved through technological and managerial improvements; and what from changes in the balance of what people eat.
+The report recommended that government should commit to reducing emissions by this amount, by 2050, and should set out a road map for how it intends to do so, stating what proportion would be achieved through technological and managerial improvements and the reduction emissions from a change in diet.

-This recommendation and WWF-UK's desire to understand what approaches are needed to reduce GHG emissions from food by 70% provided the impetus for WWF-UK and the FCRN to join forces in commissioning a piece of work that would: first, re-examine total food chain emissions taking into account emissions arising from agriculturally induced land use change; and, second, would investigate whether and if so how a 70% reduction in GHG emissions might be achieved..
-This report, undertaken by a team of researchers from Cranfield University, Ecometrica and Murphy-Bokern Konzepte, is the result.
+This recommendation and WWF-UK's desire to understand what approaches are needed to reduce GHG emissions from food by 70% provided the impetus for WWF-UK and the FCRN to join forces in commissioning a piece of work that would: first, re-examine total food chain emissions taking into account emissions arising from agriculturally induced land use change; and, second, investigate whether and if so how a 70% reduction in GHG emissions might be achieved.2 This report, undertaken by a team of researchers from Cranfield University, Ecometrica and Murphy-Bokern Konzepte, is the result.